 - one person psychotherapy or counselling for adults and young people

-- families of up to 5 people of any age, however you define family (will book an external space for families with more than 8 people)
+- families with people of any age, however you define family (will book an external space for families with more than 8 people)

 - communities of any size, including schools, religious congregations, and workplaces

 Q: Which hours do you work?

 I provide regular sessions on Sundays through Thursdays.
 Some Friday morning sessions may also be available.
 My secure videoconferencing, phone, and text sessions are available to people with any schedule in any time zone.

 My range of possible practice operating hours in Sydney, Australia time are:

 - 6 am to 10 pm Sundays through Thursdays

 - 6 am to 3 pm on Fridays

 This means that people coming to me for professional services may receive email or text message appointment reminders from me during any these hours.
 You might also receive automated email and text reminder messages sent from my booking system outside of these hours.
 Except when previously agreed, phone calls will be returned after 8 am on weekdays, after 10 am on Sundays, and before 9 pm on Sundays through Thursdays.

 My practice is closed between 3 pm on Fridays and 8 am on Sundays.

 If you are coming to me from outside of Sydney, Australia, then I may be available between 8 am and 11:30 pm Sundays through Thursdays and between 8 am and 3 pm on Fridays in your local time.

 We can talk about which time and location best meet your accessibility and comfort needs.